Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Pros

-Top-notch hardware specs with beyond-10GbE ports
+Top-notch hardware specs with plenty of 10GbE ports and dual 25Gbps ports

 A complete set of useful networking features, including powerful security/web-filtering and WireGuard VPN; excellent web user interface; useful mobile apps